sabertazimi/awesome-notes/programming/web/css/cssAdvancedNotes.md

 ### Table

-- remove fills, gridlines, border and bolding
+- remove fills, grid lines, border and bolding
 - left-align text, right-align numbers and align headings with data
 - put white space to work to group and separate